Ensuring we meet our region's water demand

 Read our Water Resources Management Plan to find out how we plan to deliver water to our customers long into the future despite the challenges we face in the next 25 years.
 Our Plan covers both South West Water and Bournemouth Water following the merger in April 2016.

-We’ve halved leakage levels in our region, and have one of the lowest levels in the industry, having met our targets every year.
+We’ve halved leakage levels in our region, and have one of the lowest levels in the industry.
 We know there’s more work to do.
 As part of our plans for the future, we’re targeting a further 15% reduction in leakage by 2025.

 With over 9,320 miles of pipework, detecting and repairing leaks can be a challenge.
 Our people work incredibly hard, 24 hours a day, 365 days a year, pinpointing and fixing leaks as quickly as possible.
 As well as investing heavily in technology to help us find leaks, such as drones and high-tech monitors, we’re incredibly grateful to all of our customers who report leaks to us.
 If you spot a leak you can report it on our website, call our free 24 hour leak helpline 0800 230 0561, or message us on social media.